cveto/consul-on-google-cloud/README.md

 # Test consul cluster of 4 nodes

-Powershell and Ansible script for deploying a Consul cluste of 4 nodes.
+Powershell and Ansible script for deploying a Consul cluster of 4 nodes.

 Powershell script creates a new project and creates 4 new Virtual Machines on GoogleCloud, opens communication ports on the internal network and http/https ports on public network.